tesmond/nhs_number/README.md

 If the result is 11 then a check digit of 0 is used.
 If the result is 10 then the NHS NUMBER is invalid and not used.

 ### Step 5
-Check the remainder matches the check digit.
+Check the last digit matches the check digit.
 If it does not, the NHS NUMBER is invalid.